 About This Blog

 James Croft is a Humanist activist and public speaker who has swiftly become one of the best-known new faces in Humanism today.
-He is a graduate of the Universities of Cambridge and Harvard, and is currently studying for his Doctorate at the Harvard Graduate School of Education.
+He is a graduate of the Universities of Cambridge and Harvard, and is recently completed his Doctorate at the Harvard Graduate School of Education.
 As a leader in training in the Ethical Culture movement – a national movement of Humanist congregations – he is an in-demand public speaker, an engaging teacher, and a passionate activist for human rights.
 James was raised on Shakespeare, Sagan and Star Trek, and is a proud, gay Humanist.
 His upcoming book “The Godless Congregation”, co-authored with New York Times bestselling author Greg Epstein, is being published by Simon & Schuster.

-James is also an Ambassador for the Teach First program (essentially Teach for America in the UK), from which he graduated with distinction in July 2007.
+James is an Ambassador for the Teach First program (essentially Teach for America in the UK), from which he graduated with distinction in July 2007.
 Under the program he spent two years teaching English (and some Drama!) in a high school in Feltham, West London.